pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 Why do this?
 ------------

-Exclusively money-based economy seems quite natural to all of us.
-Yet, taking a step back and thinking about, it has a few downsides:
+Solely money-based economy seems quite natural to all of us.
+Yet, taking a step back, it has a few downsides:

--   It triggers counter-productive wealth cumulation behaviours.
+-   It triggers sometimes counter-productive wealth cumulation behaviours.
 -   It is often unclear who controls/produces money and for what purpose.
 Nowadays, are Central Banks producing the money, or Private Banks?